Skip to Content

 Anyone using a non-motorized form of transportation can still be considered a pedestrian.
 Technically, folks using skateboards, rollerblades, and even bicycles are still considered pedestrians.
 A motorist will still be liable based on existing pedestrian safety laws if they hit someone using one of those forms of personal transportation.

-According to Maryland’s Motor Vehicle Administration, 3,452 pedestrians were involved in car accidents back in 2017.
-Of those 3,452 crashes, 3,098 involved injuries.
+According to Zero Deaths Maryland, 3,136 pedestrians were involved in car accidents back in 2019.
+Of those crashes, 2,748 involved injuries.

-To put it another way, nearly 92% of the pedestrian accidents in Maryland that year led to someone either getting injured or dying.
-That is an alarmingly high number, and it speaks to how dangerous the roads can be for pedestrians in Baltimore, Towson, and other parts of the state.
+To put it another way, nearly 87% of the pedestrian accidents in Maryland that year led to someone either getting injured or dying.
+That is an alarmingly high number, and it speaks to how dangerous the roads can be for pedestrians in Towson, Maryland.

 It is important to emphasize how dangerous the roads in urban areas can be for pedestrians.
 Per the CDC, most pedestrian deaths stemming from accidents occur in urban areas.
 Children under fifteen and senior citizens are also the most vulnerable to these accidents.

 We all need to be mindful of how dangerous the roads are for pedestrians.
 Whether you are a pedestrian or a motorist, exercising the proper level of caution is crucial.
-Significantly reducing the number of pedestrian accidents should be a goal for everyone.
+Significantly reducing the number of accidents involving pedestrians should be a goal for everyone.

-Pedestrian accidents are rarely the pedestrian’s fault.
-Some common reasons for pedestrian accidents include:
+Pedestrian accidents are rarely the pedestrian's fault.
+Some common reasons for an accident involving a pedestrian include:

 • Distracted Driving and Texting.
 Drivers who are busy with other things while driving are less likely to notice when pedestrians suddenly appear.